Our current projects

 100% of the proceeds went to support projects in Namibia.

-Most of the association’s projects run through the concrete work in Okombahe of Albertina Swartboi (a soup kitchen for about 80 small children, their support of four school dormitories and one kindergarten with the toy library) and Yvonne Nowases (a second soup kitchen for around 80 older school children, support in the church's student hostel and the implementation of the children's church service partnership) and other employees in Okombahe were very calm and encouraging.
-For a long time, however, the association lacked local people who could provide structural support and keep an overview of enquiries and problems.
+(a second soup kitchen for approximately 80 older schoolchildren, support in the church's student dormitory, and implementation of the children's church service partnership) and other staff in Okombahe were very calm and encouraging.
+However, for a long time, the association lacked local people who could provide structural support and keep track of inquiries and problems.

-Continue reading above Vehepa Akwnye, Christof Kisting and Naftaline Hiiko
+above Vehepa Akwnye, Christof Kisting

 A second soup kitchen for Okombahe

-A special request came from the Dibasen Secondary School.
-Classes 8-10 are taught there in Okombahe.
-Most of the students (around 200) are housed in the attached student residence, as the daily journey from home to school would be far too long.
-The association covers the costs of the student residence for nine needy students.
+Grades 8-10 are taught there in Okombahe.
+Most of the students (approximately 200) are housed in the attached student residence, as the daily commute from home to school would be far too long.
+The association covers the student residence fees for nine needy students.
 The general student residence fees include a regular, proper lunch for these young people.
-The other 80 or so young people who live in Okombahe, however, have to go home during the lunch break before the three afternoon classes.
-The problem now is that most of these young people do not return to school and deliberately miss the afternoon classes.
-In order to stop this, the school management asked the association whether we could set up a soup kitchen near the school for these 80 young people, providing a simple lunch.
-Yvonne Nowases, the school secretary, has now started this soup kitchen together with a cook, which is regularly financed by the association.
+The other approximately 80 young people who live in Okombahe, however, have to go home during the lunch break before their three afternoon classes.
+The current problem, however, is that most of these young people do not return to school and deliberately miss the afternoon classes.
+To prevent this, the school administration approached the association and asked if we could set up a soup kitchen near the school, providing a simple lunch for these 80 young people.
+Yvonne Nowases, the school secretary, has now started this soup kitchen with a cook, which is regularly funded by the association.

 Margret Knoche spent three weeks working on the Namibia Support Association’s projects in Okombahe and the surrounding area.